Oakland Pedestrian Accident Lawyers

 Is Jaywalking Legal In California?

-Moreover, pedestrians can only use crosswalks between adjacent intersections that traffic control signal devices or police officers control.
+Moreover, pedestrians can only use crosswalks between adjacent intersections that have traffic control signal devices or police officers.
 This is according to the California Vehicle Code 21955.

 Statute Of Limitations For Filing A Claim

 Pedestrian accident claims must be filed within two years of the accident or injury.
-However, some exceptions can delay or fast forward the deadline.
+However, some exceptions can give you a shorter or longer time limit, depending on your specific circumstances.

 If the victim is a minor, the statute of limitations will not begin until they reach the legal age.
 As soon as they turn 18, the two years will begin running.
 Moreover, if one of the at-fault parties is a government entity, victims only have six months to pursue them legally.